CzechU99/HomeLibrary/README.md

-# home-library2
+# HomeLibrary
-university group project
+Group project at university